When “It” Came to Los Angeles

-Another theory was more intrinsic and imbedded in the UFO phenomena itself: shape-shifting.
+Another theory was more intrinsic and embedded in the UFO phenomena itself: shape-shifting.
 Many cases – running through researchers Jacques Vallee and John Keel and others – developed a kafkaques scenery and trait of UFO cases where ‘‘transmogrification” of the environment seems to be taking place.
 Some would say, that ultimately, this would explain the constant escalations of varied descriptions from “25 silvery planes” to a singular, luminous “lozenge.”

 The book was an excellent compilation of news clippings, eye-witness news, quotes, mass facts and theories; there was given a detailed history of ‘radar’ and its uses, several classical cases of ‘mystery invasions’ about that period of time and during the war were also analyzed.
 But the book carried no solutions.

 Photo above: This is the 1942 'Battle of LA' UFO.
 Searchlight beams were converging on the object over the Culver City area of Los Angeles.
 (The small blobs of light were bursts of anti-aircraft shells) source: Los Angeles Times.

 Captain Wild Bill Kelso: War nerves?
 Who said war nerves?